Alefanfi/SDCCProject/howto.md

     docker-compose up --scale fognode=3

 This will create both the proxy server, which redirects the client requests to one of the nodes, and the fog cluster.
-You need to specify the number of instances of fog nodes you wish to create (in the above example we use 3).
+You need to specify the number of instances of fognode you wish to create (in the above example we used 3).

 [docker-compose up manual](https://docs.docker.com/compose/reference/up/)

 #### Sensors
-To run the sensors you can use:
+To simulate the sensors you can use the code provided in sensor.py.
+Just run the following command:

     python sensor.py

 ## Client
+There are two client applications respectively for:
+* Windows
+* Mac

+To use it just cd into the directory of your choice and run:

+    python client.py

+The gui shows if the parking spots are currently empty or not.
+To see the statistics just push the "show statistics" button.